kfelds1/Final_Project/README.md

   - grad_150_rate - *Percentage of students who graduated within 150 percent of normal/expected time*
   - grad_cohort_ct - *Number of institutions with data included in the cohort*

+# PostgreSQL Database (MSF2141 03/09/2023)
+The PostgreSQL Database was built by following the updated EDR schema from the *Entity Relationship Diagram (EDR)* section.
+All six (6) tables were created in the database (here add sql code) and succesfully imported.
+In order to confirm that the tables were created a query was run using the SELECT function.